Learning Probabilities of Causation with Mask-Augmented Data: Discussion

-A fundamental goal in causal inference is identifying subpopulations exhibiting desirable counterfactual behavior patterns \citep{li2019unit} to effectively guide policy-making and decision implementation.
-Specifically, this involves finding subpopulations with sufficiently small PNS upper bounds or sufficiently large PNS lower bounds.
-Therefore, accurately predicting all subpopulations is unnecessary for this task.
-A promising research direction is determining a minimal training set that can reliably predict these key subpopulations.
+\paragraph{Decision making.} In addition, our case study shows how this model can be applied in practice.
+In the case study, the conclusion computed directly using the Tian--Pearl formulas is completely opposite to the ground truth; Exact-MLP is uncertain, whereas Mask-MLP remains consistent with the ground truth.
+Moreover, when a single covariate is missing at decision time, only one of the ten single-missing variants is intrinsically ambiguous under the oracle (and this is also accurately identified by our model).
+This pattern is ideal for high-stakes settings: it is robust to minor missingness and raises uncertainty flags only when the underlying query itself has inherent ambiguity.

-Next, the current data-generating process consists of several relatively simple causal structures, making MLP the optimal choice.
-However, if the underlying causal structure were more complex or included additional variables, would more sophisticated models be necessary?
-Since this paper focuses solely on illustrating the feasibility and potential of machine‑learning models for predicting causal quantities, we have not carried out exhaustive hyper‑parameter optimization; consequently, a deeper exploration of the relationship between model complexity and causal structure remains an important direction for future research.
+\paragraph{From full coverage to targeted decisions.} A fundamental goal in causal decision making is to identify subpopulations with sufficiently large $\mathrm{PNS}_{\mathrm{LB}}$ (or small $\mathrm{PNS}_{\mathrm{UB}}$) rather than to perfectly predict every subpopulation.
+Hence, accurately predicting all subpopulations is unnecessary for practical use.
+An interesting direction is to determine a minimal training set that reliably recovers the top-$k$ subpopulations under budget or risk constraints.

-Finally, traditional methods for estimating probabilities of causation, such as PNS, PS, and PN, rely on direct computation using observational and experimental data within SCMs.
-However, they assume sufficient data for each subgroup, which is often unrealistic.
-Our work addresses this challenge by developing a machine learning-based framework to predict PNS for subpopulations with insufficient data, a gap not covered by traditional causal inference techniques.
+\paragraph{Limitations and future directions.} Though our experiment is enough to show the availability of predicting PNS bounds via machine learning, we still leave a lot of space for more experiments.
+The first is data size for more complex SCMs: a 200k sample budget and Mask-MLP with Mish are enough to render good results in our SCM.
+But when the SCM is more complex, or more covariates are included, the sample budget may need to be changed.
+The second is the choice of ML models: although MLP is the best in our past experiment under our settings, for more complex SCMs, richer covariates, and some more complex model (like Transformer) may perform better than MLP.
+So, exploring more complex SCMs is important in the future.

-Although there are no classical methods explicitly designed for this task, we establish a robust benchmark for evaluation by leveraging the known data-generating process in our synthetic experiments.
-For subgroups with insufficient data, we compare our model predictions to the true PNS bounds derived from SCM equations, ensuring that our results are grounded in a well-defined standard.
-This explicit benchmarking demonstrates the validity of our approach and allows us to assess model accuracy relative to the traditional PNS estimation under ideal conditions.
+An additional limitation is that on real-world data, oracle test bounds are generally unavailable, making it difficult to directly validate bound tightness and calibration beyond indirect or downstream evaluations.
+A potential way is to train and test only on reliable subpopulations.